Indomethacin (indomethacin 25 mg) Dailymed

 Cardiovascular Risk

-• •Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
-This risk may occur early in treatment and may increase with duration of use (see WARNINGS and PRECAUTIONS).
+• Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
+This risk may occur early in treatment and may increase with duration of use (see WARNINGS and PRECAUTIONS).• Indomethacin capsules are contraindicated in the setting of coronary artery bypass graft (CABG) surgery (see CONTRAINDICATIONS and WARNINGS).

 Gastrointestinal Risk

-• •NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+• NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
 Elderly patients are at greater risk for serious gastrointestinal events (see WARNINGS).

 Description